Confined and deconfined chaos in classical spin systems: Ishimori chain

 Within our simulations, we have chosen both trajectories to initially start within the same invariant torus (in the integrable limit).
 We obtain a second trajectory within the same quasi-invariant torus by evolving under integrable dynamics for a short time proportional to $d_0$.
 This avoids a linear separation of the trajectories proportional to the initial distance due to a mismatch in the action variables.
 A comparison to an alternative approach using out-of-time-order correlators (OTOC)~\cite{Larkin:1968aa,rozenbaum_lyapunov_2017} is given in \aref{app:lyapunov_otocs}.

 The distribution of \(\Tsep\) over phase space for different perturbation strengths $\delta$ is shown in \autoref{fig:ishimori_tlya}.
 The scaling of the entire distribution follows a simple power law with respect to $\vert\delta\vert$, leading to a scaling collapse when rescaling the distribution as $\vert\delta\vert^\beta \Tsep$ with $ \beta \approx 0.65$.
 Consequently, the mean, corresponding to $\Tlya$, scales as $\vert\delta\vert^{-\beta}$, as shown in the inset.
-The distribution of $\Tsep$ has a well-defined peak and becomes narrower with decreasing $d_0$.
 The collapse in \autoref{fig:ishimori_tlya} suggests that the perturbation breaks integrability in a similar manner across phase space.

 Similar scalings ($\beta \approx 2/3$) have been observed for classical and quantum kicked rotors that are perturbed by Gaussian noise~\cite{lam2014stochastic,goldfriend2020quasi}.
 The approximate equality of \(\beta\) between the two models is, however, possibly accidental, as other models studied in the literature have different values of $\beta$~\cite{falcioni_ergodic_1991,mulansky_strong_2011,merab_lyapunov_2022,wijn_largest_2012}.